mcguenette/water-ecommerce-dev/README.md

 ![](https://github.com/mcguenette/water_demo_site/blob/main/2023-10-15%2018-45-27.gif)

-2. I did research to look for subscription products and on one of the websites I stumbled upon I really liked the way they used a container and divided the top section where the title was and added a gradient.
+2. I did research to look for subscription products and on one of the websites I stumbled upon I really liked the way they used a container and divided the top section where the title was and added a `linear-gradient`.
 It was a unique style that I thought would fit our vibe!
 I went ahead and created a reponsive design that I hope would make it inticing to purchase.

 ### Below shows the HTML and CSS for the 1 Month Subscription product _(the HTML is similar for all 4 products, simply content is changed)_

 #### HTML:
 ```
 <div class="column column-one">